DjangoGirls/tutorial/en/html/README.md

 What we really want to do is display real posts added in our Django admin - and that's where we're going next.

-## One more thing
+## One more thing:  deploy!

-It'd be good to see if your website will be still working on Heroku, right?
-Let's try deploying again.
+It'd be good to see all this out and live on the Internet, right?
+Let's do another PythonAnywhere deploy:

+### Commit, and push your code up to Github

 First off, let's see what files have changed since we last deployed: